 Rocky Mountain National Park

-Timed entry is typically required in the summer months to enter any access point to RMNP, including the East Shore Trail (Adams Falls) and the East Shore Trail.
-Permits are NOT required before 9am or after 3pm.
-Due to damage from the East Troublesome Fire, The Onahu Trail, Green Mountain Trail and North Inlet Trail are closed until further notice.
+Timed entry is typically required in the summer months to enter any access point to RMNP, including the East Inlet Trail (Adams Falls) and the East Shore Trail and the North Inlet Trail (Cascade Falls).
+Due to damage from the East Troublesome Fire, the Green Mountain Trail is permanently closed.

 The town of Grand Lake is located near the western entrance to the crown jewel of Colorado’s natural attractions: Rocky Mountain National Park.
 Established in 1915, the park spans 265,000 acres of rugged and breathtaking landscape with 355 miles of hiking trails and hundreds of pristine Colorado lakes and rivers to explore.
 The park is home to more than 280 bird species and more than 60 species of mammals, including moose, fox, mule deer, black bear and herds of elk which attract thousands of visitors each year, especially during the autumn mating season.
 Formed by glaciers, surrounded by Colorado’s Rocky Mountains, Grand Lake has smitten tourists for generations.
 No one forgets Grand Lake.
 The lake itself is the deepest and largest natural lake in Colorado, and the area attracts an impressive diversity of wildlife.